jontad/KandidatArbete-STUNS/Smart Meter/han-meter-logger-master/README.md

 # HAN-meter-logger

 In this repository you find the files for extracting data with the mbus-circuit from the HAN-port.
-In *main.c* the curl is initialized and the data read.
+In *main.c* the curl is initialized and the data is read.
 The data is then parsed in *han_packet.c*.

 ## The parser currently supports the following meters
 * Kamstrup